ilyasozkurt/turkish-food-recipes/README.md

-# Turkish Food Recipe Dataset + Scraper
+# Turkish Food Recipe Scraper

-A scrapper which allows you to scrape 20000+ food recipes from Turkish cousine.
+A scrapper which allows you to scrape 20000+ Turkish food recipes and export them to json files.

 ## How to install and use Scrapper?